How to write a CV that stands out in the engineering and manufacturing world

 2. Demonstrate ownership

-Engineers who own work end-to-end stand out.
+Engineers who take ownership stand out.

 Highlight:

-• from concept to production involvement
+• involvement from concept to production

 • hardware bring-up